 About Local 1996-O

 Local 1996-O consists of telecommunications workers in Toronto and the GTA.
 We are comprised of people who work for Bell Technical Solutions.
-Bell Technical Solutions is responsible for communications installation and repair services for Bell Canada throughout Ontario and Quebec.
+Bell Technical Solutions is responsible for communications installation and repair services for Bell Canada throughout Ontario.

 Bell Canada is Canada’s largest telecommunications company.
 Through operations that span across Canada and beyond, Bell Canada provides residential and business customers with wireline and wireless telecommunications products, applications and services, direct-to-home satellite television services as well as Internet access and high-speed data services.
 Bell Canada operates primarily as the incumbent telephone company in Ontario, Quebec, Atlantic Canada and Northern Canada as well as a Competitive Local Exchange Carrier (CLEC) in Alberta and British Columbia.